-At the same time, however, it is not possible presently to draw definitive conclusions about the risks, impact and possible effects of this event on commercial activity and the financial results of the Company and the Group in general, due to its activity in areas of Europe and Asia affected significantly by the spread of the virus.
+However, at this time, no safe conclusions can be drawn regarding the risks, impact and potential impact of this event on the commercial activity and financial results of the Company and the Group in general, due to its activity in areas of Europe and Asia that are significantly affected by the spread of the virus.
+Additionally, the health crisis is not expected to end immediately, and the possibility of new pandemic waves or virus mutations that may affect the efficacy of vaccines administered cannot be excluded.

-However, the Management of the Company closely monitors, on a daily basis the developments, evaluates and takes any measures necessary to limit the effects, protect employees and maintain the business activities of the Group at satisfactory levels in order that the financial situation, the financial performance and the results of the Group are not substantially affected.
+In any case, the Management of the Company and the Group closely and daily monitors the situation, evaluates and takes the measures deemed appropriate and necessary to limit the impact, protect the health and safety of employees and maintain the Group's business activities at satisfactory levels.
+In addition, government interventions and aid have been used to ensure its operational continuity and uninterrupted operation and to restrict the impact on the Group's financial situation, financial performance and results.

-On the basis of the developments and the measures taken, and also the Group's implementations in progress, neither the Group nor any individual activity thereof, are faced at the time of drafting of the present Report with the possibility of being interrupted as a going concern.
+In the light of the developments and measures taken, as well as the ongoing implementations of the Group, neither the Group nor any individual activity of the Group shall, at the time of preparation of this Report, deal with any case or possibility of interruption of activity (going concern).